HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking installed package size ...
-NOTE
+*   checking package dependencies ...
+ERROR
     ```
-      installed size is  8.9Mb
-      sub-directories of 1Mb or more:
-        extdata   8.1Mb
+    Packages required but not available:
+      'TxDb.Hsapiens.UCSC.hg19.knownGene',
+      'TxDb.Hsapiens.UCSC.hg38.knownGene'

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

 # nempi